valencik/mastersAPSC/documents/thesis/thesis.md

 N, T, P, G, R, S, M, D, C, X, A, or Z, which stand for nuclide, target, parent, daughter, reaction, subject, measured, deduced, calculated, other subject, mass range, and charge range, respectively.
 \end{quote}
 The value changes based on the type.
 The link variable is used to tie together multiple selectors.
-%- TODO Provide an example
+%- TODO Provide an example of multiple selectors being connected

 ``` {#rawNSRentry caption="An example NSR entry showing the raw NSR data format."}
 <KEYNO   >1988AB01                                                              &